TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 to avoid accidentally exporting items that are not part of the API (such as library modules which were imported and used within the module).

-The wild card form of import --- ``from module import *`` --- is only allowed at the module level.
-Attempting to use it in class or function definitions will raise a :exc:`SyntaxError`.
+The wild card form of agiza --- ``kutoka module agiza *`` --- is only allowed at the module level.
+Attempting to use it in kundi or function definitions will raise a :exc:`SyntaxError`.

 .. index::
     single: relative; import

-When specifying what module to import you do not have to specify the absolute name of the module.
-When a module or package is contained within another package it is possible to make a relative import within the same top package without having to mention the package name.
-By using leading dots in the specified module or package after :keyword:`from` you can specify how high to traverse up the current package hierarchy without specifying exact names.
+When specifying what module to agiza you do not have to specify the absolute name of the module.
+When a module or package is contained within another package it is possible to make a relative agiza within the same top package without having to mention the package name.
+By using leading dots in the specified module or package after :keyword:`kutoka` you can specify how high to traverse up the current package hierarchy without specifying exact names.
 One leading dot means the current package where the module making the import exists.
 Two dots means up one package level.
 Three dots is up two levels, etc.
-So if you execute ``from . import mod`` from a module in the ``pkg`` package then you will end up importing ``pkg.mod``.
-If you execute ``from ..subpkg2 import mod`` from within ``pkg.subpkg1`` you will import ``pkg.subpkg2.mod``.
+So if you execute ``kutoka . agiza mod`` kutoka a module in the ``pkg`` package then you will end up importing ``pkg.mod``.
+If you execute ``kutoka ..subpkg2 agiza mod`` kutoka within ``pkg.subpkg1`` you will agiza ``pkg.subpkg2.mod``.
 The specification for relative imports is contained in the :ref:`relativeimports` section.